Federal Pell Grant Program

 Value: The value of the award is determined by the need of the recipient and the availability of funds to the ECC Financial Aid office.

-- Be a North Carolina resident for tuition purposes
+- Be a North Carolina resident as defined by North Carolina Residency Manual

 Scholarships